 Should I Avoid Paid Traffic?

 Paid traffic means you paid for the traffic – it can be on social media, search engines, or elsewhere.
 All types of paid traffic are not a violation of the AdSense policy.
 However, don’t buy traffic from sites that distribute illegal/copyright content or sites that can spam you.

-Promoting your site/post on social media or buying traffic from quality sites like Facebook, Twitter, Reddit is not the violation.
+Promoting your site/post on social media or buying traffic from quality sites like Facebook, Twitter, Reddit is not a violation.
 And you can do that to gain traffic from various sources.
 But remember one thing, social media traffic is low-quality traffic according to Google.

 Should I Remove Other Networks Ads?